 2. Nutrition and exercise are important.

 Regular physical activity and good nutrition are important—especially when you have CF.

 Exercise has many benefits.
-It can help loosen mucus and improve oxygen flow, which can make your child feel better.
+It can help loosen mucus and improve oxygen flow and lung function, which can make your child feel better.
 Exercises like swimming can also help increase their strength and endurance that are used for breathing.
 Your doctor can let you know what kinds of exercises will be good for your child.

 Good nutrition is different for a child with CF. Your child will have a diet that is high in calories and fat, which will help your child gain and keep weight and energy.
 They will also take vitamins, mineral and enzyme supplements and may receive tube feeding.
 Their dietitian can help you plan meals.